Domestic Abuse Prior Criminal Record Statistics by State (2023 Data)

 How Long Does Domestic Violence Stay on Your Record?

-The question of how long does domestic violence stay on your record is a serious concern for anyone who has been in a marital dispute or altercation, particularly if a police report was filed.
+The question of how long a domestic violence charge might remain on record is a serious concern for anyone who has been in a marital dispute or altercation, particularly if a police report was filed.
 Some domestic violence concerns may be handled in civil court, resulting in an order of protection which does not go on a person’s criminal record.

 However, when a police report is filed, the offense becomes part of the alleged aggressor’s criminal record.